Quinoa with Caramelized Butternut Squash and Roasted Brussels Sprouts is a delicious vegetarian side dish that pairs with most any meal!

 Fresh and Healthy Vegetarian Side

 Brussels sprouts are one of my very favorite foods, but they’re kind of a pain to prep.
 Trim the ends, cut in half, peel off the outer leaves, and repeat x100.
-Ever since spying pre shredded sprouts at the store a few weeks ago I’ve been playing around with different uses, and this quinoa dish is one of my favorites.
-It’s be a perfect vegetarian side dish for any night of the week.
+Pre-shredded sprouts are such a time saver, and help to get this healthy vegetarian side dish on the table quickly.

 Step 1: Make the Quinoa

-Start with 1 cup quinoa which, like all my other rices/small-cut pastas, I store in a mason jar.
+Start with quinoa which, like my other rices/small-cut pastas, I store in a large mason jar.
 One trick I do to both remind me of what’s inside AND how to cook it is to cut off the instructions from the original packaging and pop it in the jar.
 Easy!

 Step 2: Roast the Brussels Sprouts